hyperbolic-miccai/hyperbolic-miccai.github.io/README.md

-# Hyperbolic Learning for Medical Imaging @ MICCAI 2025
+# Hyperbolic Learning in Action 2024